Characters: The Legend of Zelda: A Link to the Past

 - Shock and Awe: Agahnim can summon lightning from his hands◊.
 However, it's easy to dodge, which is good since unlike his other attacks it can't be deflected, because he only fires it when standing in the northern part of the room and he doesn't turn to aim it at Link like he does with his other 2 attacks, so Link can just move to the side of the room when he starts charging an attack on the northern side of the room.

-- Sinister Minister: In the Japanese version, he was a priest.
-This was changed because Nintendo's localizes had not yet outgrown their aversion to using religious terminology and symbolismnote .
+- Sinister Minister: In the Japanese version of the game and in Hyrule Historia (including the English translation of the latter), he is referred to as a priest.
+This was changed because Nintendo's localizers had not yet outgrown their aversion to using religious terminology and symbolismnote .

 - Tactical Suicide Boss: Despite having his one reflect-able attack used against him numerous times, Agahnim will continue to use it until he is defeated.